mja65/Emu68-Imager/docs/amigautilities.md

 After the Amiga succesfully boots into Workbench the first time it will disable Buptest since it is not needed anymore and it only slows the boot process down.

-## Workbench finalization
+## Workbench finalisation

-There are several scripts run to finalize the installation of Workbench including:
+There are several scripts run to finalise the installation of Workbench including:
 - Setting PAL/NTSC monitors.
 - Setting HDToolBox and Fat32 partition driver according to your RaspberryPi (rPi3/4).
 - Deletion of unecessary libraries.